cs409group-cep/campus-event-planner/README.md

 ## User Roles

-- **Student**: Can browse events, RSVP, and view their profile
-- **Organizer**: Can do everything a student can, plus create and delete events
+- Any user can browse events and view event details.
+A logged in user can additionally RSVP, set reminders, view their profile&calendar, create and delete events.

 ## Environment Variables